Incomes Register glossary

 All companies and other actors that have an obligation to report wage, pension or benefit data in Finland.

-In the first phase, which starts on 1 January 2019, data users will comprise the Tax Administration, Kela, the Employment Fund and earnings-related pension providers.
+As of 1 January 2019, data users will comprise the Tax Administration, Kela, the Employment Fund and earnings-related pension providers.

-In the second phase, or from 1 January 2020, data users will expand to include Statistics Finland, the Employment Fund's , non-life insurance providers, unemployment funds, the Ministry of Economic Affairs and Employment’s administrative branch, and the Occupational Safety and Health Authority.
+As of 1 January 2020, data users will expand to include Statistics Finland, the Employment Fund's , non-life insurance providers, unemployment funds, the Ministry of Economic Affairs and Employment’s administrative branch, and the Occupational Safety and Health Authority.

 According to terminology provided in Palkkahallinnon sanasto, employment relationships are divided into contractual employment relationships and public-service employment relationships.